Kanishk-anand22/Hotel-Reputation-Enhancement-Through-Sentiment-Analysis-of-Google-Reviews/README.md

 2. **Graphical Analysis:** There were some reviews which were present in different languages, so we have used these reviews for descriptive analysis.
 3. **Thematic Analysis:** After getting the reviews data, we have used the reviews which have a rating of 3 star and lower to perform thematic analysis on the data.
 4. **Modelling based on spending patterns:** We have designed a classification model based on the expenditure done by the guests as analysed from the reviews.

+## Web Scraping
+This Python code uses the SerpApi to fetch Google Maps reviews for a specific place, identified by a data_id (Google Maps Place ID).
+We tried many APIs to find the one that best suited our needs.

+## Graphical Analysis
+We conducted a graphical analysis of the reviews data, including reviews in different languages, to perform a descriptive analysis.

+## Thematic Analysis
+After obtaining the reviews data, we focused on reviews with a rating of 3 stars or lower.
+Here is the process for thematic analysis:

+1. Data Cleaning
+2. Text Preprocessing
+3. Identifying Key Themes

+## Modeling Based on Spending Patterns
+We developed a classification model to predict guest expenditure patterns based on their review sentiments.
+Here are the steps:

+1. Data Preprocessing
+2. Feature Engineering
+3. Model Training and Evaluation

+## Results
+Our analysis provided valuable insights into the factors affecting guest satisfaction and spending patterns at the Galmont Hotel.
+The thematic analysis and predictive model allowed the hotel to target specific areas for improvement, thereby enhancing guest experiences and potentially increasing revenue.